Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/goggles-of-night.md

 aliases: ["Goggles of Night"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-172. Available in the SRD and the Basic Rules.
+BookSource: "Dungeon Master's Guide p.
+172. Available in the SRD and the Basic Rules."
 ---
 # Goggles of Night
 *Wondrous Item, minor, uncommon*